 The Community Revegetation Nursery grows native rainforest species for revegetation projects large and small.
 We are working to expand our propagation list to include species for other habitats/landforms.

 The nursery opened on its current site in 1989 with the redeployment and retraining of logging industry personnel to the then-named Wet Tropics Tree Planting Scheme.
-In 2019 the nursery was 30 years old.

 The dedication of staff and volunteers over these 30 years means that almost 900,000 plants have been grown, and 280ha planted for revegetation projects across the southern Atherton Tablelands, between Millaa Millaa and Tolga.